Tom Sturdivant

-Thomas Virgil Sturdivant (April 28, 1930 – February 28, 2009), nicknamed "Snake", was an American pitcher who played for the New York Yankees, Kansas City Athletics, Boston Red Sox, Washington Senators, Pittsburgh Pirates, Detroit Tigers, and New York Mets of Major League Baseball.
+Thomas Virgil Sturdivant (April 28, 1930 – February 28, 2009), nicknamed "Snake", was an American professional baseball pitcher who played for the New York Yankees, Kansas City Athletics, Boston Red Sox, Washington Senators, Pittsburgh Pirates, Detroit Tigers, and New York Mets of Major League Baseball.
 He threw a curveball and a knuckleball, among other pitches.
 He batted left-handed but threw right-handed.

 Sturdivant was originally signed by the Yankees as an infielder in 1948.
 After a two-year stint in the United States Army, he became a pitcher in order to improve his chances of making the major leagues.
 He debuted with the Yankees in 1955, the first of four straight years he was on a World Series roster.
 In 1956, he had a 16–8 record, led the American League (AL) with a 2.12 strikeout-to-walk ratio, and won Game 4 of the 1956 World Series, which the Yankees won in seven games over the Brooklyn Dodgers.
 He went 16–6 in 1957, tying for the AL lead in winning percentage with a .727 mark.
 Arm trouble and a spike wound to the heel limited him in 1958, though he won his second World Series as the Yankees defeated the Milwaukee Braves in seven games.

 The next several years saw Sturdivant pitch for a number of teams.
 He was traded to the Athletics in May 1959.
 In 1960, he made the Opening Day start for the Red Sox, but he only started two more games for them.
 The Senators picked him in the 1960 expansion draft, then traded him to the Pirates in mid-1961.
 Pittsburgh initially assigned him to the minor leagues, but he won five games in a six start stretch shortly after being recalled.
 He split 1962 between the starting rotation and the bullpen, winning four straight games in late August/early September.
 In 1963, he pitched for Pittsburgh, Detroit, and Kansas City, winning just twice as he spent most of the year in the bullpen.
 He pitched in three games for Kansas City in 1964, then pitched in 16 games for the Mets that same year before getting released on June 27.
 Following his baseball career, he was involved in trucking businesses around Oklahoma City.